AceFire6/ordered-arrowverse/README.md

 [![Build Status](https://travis-ci.org/AceFire6/ordered-arrowverse.svg?branch=master)](https://travis-ci.org/AceFire6/ordered-arrowverse)

-This is a project that aims to centralize the series in the Arrowverse that have crossovers so as to make it easy to watch the episodes in the correct order.
+This is a project that aims to centralize the series in the Arrowverse that have crossovers to make it easy to watch the episodes in the correct order.

 ### How It Works: